 Cycling The Strand bike path along Los Angeles’ best beaches.
-It’s one of the most iconic things to do when visiting LA.
-Officially named the Marvin Braude Bike Trail, this bike path winds along the area’s best beaches, like Santa Monica Beach and Venice Beach.
+It’s one of the most iconic things to do when visiting Los Angeles!
+Officially named the Marvin Braude Bike Trail, this bike path winds along Santa Monica Beach, Santa Monica Pier, Venice Beach and more.

-When I looked into cycling The Strand bike path, I quickly realized there were lots of options.
-And it wasn’t easy to tell which would be best for a first time visitor like me.
-So I decided to do a little research and share what I found.
+When I looked into cycling The Strand bike path in Los Angeles, I quickly realized there were lots of options.
+And it wasn’t clear which option would be best for a first time visitor to LA like me.
+So I decided to do a little research and share what I found with you!

 The 3 main options for cycling The Strand bike path are:

 - Bike sharing: A system where you access a bike from a special bike rack (called a docking station or hub) and return it to any other bike rack in the same network.

 - Bike rental: Rent a bike from a business and return it to the same place when you’re done.